How to Choose & Use Sunscreen

 - For sensitive skin, look for products with the active ingredient titanium dioxide.

-- If your teen or preteen wants to use a self-tanner sunscreen, be sure to get one that also has UV protection (many offer little or none).
+- Teens or preteens who want to use a self-tanner sunscreen should get one that also has UV protection (many offer little or none).

 Babies younger than 6 months should be kept out of the sun.
-When going outside, dress your baby in lightweight clothes that cover arms and legs — and don't forget a hat.
+When going outside, dress your baby in lightweight clothes that cover arms and legs — and don't forget a hat with a brim.
 If you can't avoid the sun, you can use a small amount of sunscreen on your baby's exposed skin, like the hands and face.

 For sunscreen to do its job, it must be used correctly.
 Be sure to: